rayan2228/movie-management/readme.md

 ### 3. Set Up Environment Variables

-Create a `.env` file in the root directory and add the following variables from `.env.example` file
+Create a `.env` file in the root directory and add the following variables from `.env.example` file.

 ### 4. Start the Server